-Corporate Identification Number sometimes referred to as CIN is a unique identification number which is assigned by the ROC (Registrar of Companies) of various states under the MCA (Ministry of Corporate Affairs).
+Corporate Identification Number sometimes referred to as CIN is a unique identification number that is assigned by the ROC (Registrar of Companies) of various states under the MCA (Ministry of Corporate Affairs).

 Corporate Identity Number is a 21 digits alpha-numeric code issued to companies incorporated within the country on being registered by the ROC situated in different states across India.